hstst2006/V_dev_container_with_db/README.md

 Docker compose will mount the local parent directory to the docker container's /v directory.
 Change ```volume.source``` in ```docker-compose.yaml``` to use another directory.

-When building I like to use the following arguments (both can be omitted):
+When building I like to use the following arguments for debugging purposes (both can be omitted):

 * ```--no-cache``` ignores cached steps and builds everything from scratch.
 * ```--progress=plain``` displays the log of what is going on, as well as the container output for the different build steps.